 Dr. Gilbert's research interests include:

-- development, implementation, evaluation and scale-up of innovative sexual health programs, with a focus on virtual public health programs
+- Development, implementation, evaluation and scale-up of innovative sexual health programs, with a focus on STBBI testing and digital public health programs

 Dr. Gilbert received his medical degree from the University of Ottawa in 2000, and a master's degree in health sciences and a fellowship in community medicine from UBC in 2005.
 He has worked as a field epidemiologist with the Public Health Agency of Canada and a medical health officer in the Vancouver Island Health Authority and has led provincial STI and HIV surveillance systems in BC and Ontario.